BenyDZ/Linkedin-Scrapper/README.rst

 Knowledge and tools
 -------------------
-That is the knowledge of sector and tools they know. ``get_Knowledges_tools()``, return a list of knowledges and/or tools.
+That is the knowledge of sector and tools they know. ``get_knowledges_tools()``, return a list of knowledges and/or tools.

-Others
+Drievrs
 ======
-Don't need to have any driver.
-Chrome driver will be automaticaly installed.
+Don't need to have any driver exe files.
+Just enter a driver name and it will be installed.
-Must login just the first time, after that your session will be saved on the driver cookies

 Version
 =======

-Version 1.0.x
+Version 1.0

-* First Publish, only Person scraper
+* First Publish